BoD/android-contentprovider-generator/README.md

 - a `ContentProvider` class
 - a `SQLiteOpenHelper` class
 - a `SQLiteOpenHelperCallbacks` class
-- one `BaseColumns` interface per entity
+- one `BaseColumns` class per entity
 - one `Cursor` class per entity
 - one `ContentValues` class per entity
 - one `Selection` class per entity